ericwindmill/flutter_by_example/angel-server/web/content/dart/1_functions/parameters_optional_and_named.md

 assert(sum2 == 21); // 5 + 6 + 10
 ```

-> Default parameter values only work with optional parameters.
+Default parameter values only work with optional parameters.

-> Parameters that have a default value with _never_ be null.